drone/docs/content/pipeline/docker/syntax/cloning/_index.md

 # The `--recursive` flag

 The default clone behavior does not use the `--recursive` flag and does not fetch submodules.
-If you would like to fetch submodules you should handle this as a step in your pipeline.
+If you would like to fetch submodules you should handle this by using a personalised `clone` step.
 For example:

 {{< highlight text "linenos=table,hl_lines=6-9" >}}
 kind: pipeline
 type: docker
 name: default
+clone:
+  disable: true

 steps:
-- name: submodules
+- name: clone
   image: plugins/git
-  commands:
-  - git submodule update --recursive --remote
+  recursive: true

 - name: build
   image: golang